Shraman-jain/exl_project_team_2/README.md

 ---

 ## How to Run the App Using Docker
+Important - Make sure you have installed Docker on your PC:
+Linux: Docker
+Windows/Mac: Docker Desktop
+Start Docker:
+Linux (Home Directory):
+sudo systemctl start docker
+Windows: You can start Docker engine from Docker Desktop.

 1. Log in to Docker Hub from the terminal.
 You can log in with your password or access token:
     ```bash